 Disgraced Labour activist, Jackie Walker, who is currently suspended from the Labour Party, has had her case referred to the party’s National Consitutional Committee (NCC).
 The 11-member NCC has the power to expel individuals from the party.
 Walker was suspended by Labour in September 2016 following comments she made about Holocaust Memorial Day at the Labour Party Conference.

-The JC reported that at a meeting of Labour’s NEC in central London it was decided that the allegations were serious enough to push the hearing up to the party’s NCC.
+The JCreported that at a meeting of Labour’s National Executive Committee (NEC) in central London it was decided that the allegations were serious enough to push the hearing up to the party’s NCC.

 The paper also reported that Marc Wadsworth has also had his hearing referred to the NCC.
 Wadsworth, a Labour activist, was suspended after accusing Jewish Labour MP Ruth Smeeth of conspiring with the media at the launch event of Baroness Chakrabarti’s whitewash report into antisemitism.
 Smeeth fled the event in tears whilst Chakrabarti and Jeremy Corbyn stood by inertly.

 At last year’s Labour conference in Liverpool, during a training session on tackling antisemitism, Walker said that Holocaust Memorial Day is not inclusive enough and that Jewish schools do not need special security.